-In some cases, thieves may have received medical services in your name, re-routed your tax refund, or even impersonated you during contact with law enforcement.
+In some cases, thieves may have received medical services in your name, re-routed your tax refund, or even posed as you during contact with law enforcement.

 Identity theft may also include someone using checks on your account.
 This could be from stealing your checkbook or electronically obtaining access to your checking account.
 Use of an ATM card or credit card that you did not approve is also identity theft.

 In some cases, identity theft occurs within families to children, seniors, and domestic violence survivors, making reporting and recovery particularly difficult.

 How Might it Impact Me?